NETWORG/blog/_posts/2022-06-27-calling-approval-follow-ups-via-HTTP-calls.md

 ### Limitations of Follow ups

-Currently, you cannot send follow ups to yourself (funny thing - there is a button for it in Teams, that literary does nothing, leading to some [confusions](https://powerusers.microsoft.com/t5/General-Power-Automate/Approval-App-Follow-up-button-does-nothing/td-p/1184418).
+Currently, you cannot send follow ups to yourself (funny thing - there is a button for it in Teams, that literary does nothing, leading to some [confusions](https://powerusers.microsoft.com/t5/General-Power-Automate/Approval-App-Follow-up-button-does-nothing/td-p/1184418)).

-When called by an HTTP call, a follow up for yourself gets made, however, the notifications insides, are, sadly, messed up.
+When called by an HTTP call, a Follow up for yourself gets made, however, the notifications insides, are, sadly, messed up.

 ![MessedUp](/uploads/2022/06/2022-06-27-calling-approval-follow-ups-via-HTTP-calls-03.png)